 The reasoning of Lyng has been criticized by many scholars and advocates.
-For example, Michael McNally author of several books on Native American religious practice, has argued that the court's reference to individual "spiritual fulfillment" was rooted in a lack of understanding and respect for the tribes' religious beliefs, and the "romanticized view that Native Americans, particularly when it comes to sacred land, are spiritual, not religious."
-247
+For example, Michael McNally, author of several books on Native American religious practice, has argued that the court's reference to individual "spiritual fulfillment" was rooted in a lack of understanding and respect for the tribes' religious beliefs, and the "romanticized view that Native Americans, particularly when it comes to sacred land, are spiritual, not religious."247

-Similarly, Alex Tallchief Skibine, a law professor and member of the Osage Tribe, said the opinion "seem[ed] to equate Indians' religious exercises at sacred sites with Western yoga-like practices...portray[ing] Native religious activities at sacred sites as only about spiritual peace of mind."
-In fact, he explains, the "importance of sacred sites to Indian tribes and Native practitioners is less about individual spiritual development and more about the continuing existence of Indians as a tribal people."
-249 organizations brought a lawsuit arguing, among other things, that the Forest Service's decision to authorize the use of recycled wastewater to make artificial snow for a commercial ski resort located in a national park considered sacred by the tribes violated their rights under RFRA.
-The Ninth Circuit, relying on Lyng, disagreed, ruling that the Forest Service's actions did not impose a "substantial burden" on the tribes: "[l] ike the Indians in Lyng," the court explained, "the Plaintiffs here challenge a governmentsanctioned project, conducted on the government's own land, on the basis that the project will diminish their spiritual fulfillment."
+Similarly, Alex Tallchief Skibine, a law professor and member of the Osage Tribe, said the opinion "seem[ed] to equate Indians' religious exercises at sacred sites with Western yoga-like practices...portray[ing] Native religious activities at sacred sites as only about spiritua peace of mind."248 In fact, he explains, the "importance of sacred sites to Indian tribes and Native practitioners is less about individual spiritual development and more about the continuing existence of Indians as a tribal people."249

+In his dissent, Justice William J. Brennan decried the "cruelly surreal" result of the opinion, that "governmental action that will virtually destroy a religion is nevertheless deemed not to 'burden' that religion."250 organizations brought a lawsuit arguing, among other things, that the Forest Service's decision to authorize the use of recycled wastewater to make artificial snow for a commercial ski resort located in a national park considered sacred by the tribes violated their rights under RFRA.
+The Ninth Circuit, relying on Lyng, disagreed, ruling that the Forest Service's actions did not impose a "substantial burden" on the tribes: "[I] ike the Indians in Lyng," the court explained, "the Plaintiffs here challenge a governmentsanctioned project, conducted on the government's own land, on the basis that the project will diminish their spiritual fulfillment."
 It held that RFRA cannot be interpreted to require the government to change its own activities so as to advance or protect particular religious practices.
-In 2009, the Supreme Court declined to hear an appeal.
-171 part of the multiyear fight over the construction of the Dakota Access Pipeline (DAPL) in the Standing Rock Indian Reservation.
+In 2009, the Supreme Court declined to hear an appeal.171 part of the multiyear fight over the construction of the Dakota Access Pipeline (DAPL) in the Standing Rock Indian Reservation.
 In Standing Rock Sioux Tribe v.
 U.S. Army Corps of Engineers,172 Native American tribes filed a RFRA motion to stop the flow of oil through the pipeline, which ran under the bed of Lake Oahe.
-They argued that the presence of oil would render water in the lake unsuitable for use in religious practices, as some of the plaintiffs believed that the oil was "the fulfillment of a Lakota prophecy of a Black Snake that would be coiled in the Tribe's homeland and which would harm ... [and] devour the people."
-The D.C.
-District Court denied the claim, finding that the tribe had waited too long to bring it.
-The court additionally found that Lyng applied, and the tribes could not use RFRA to protect holy land.
-The plaintiff's appeal was dismissed by the circuit court in 2017.
+They argued that the presence of oil would render water in the lake unsuitable for use in religious practices, as some of the plaintiffs believed that the oil was "the fulfillment of a Lakota prophecy of a Black Snake that would be coiled in the Tribe's homeland and which would harm ... [and] devour the people."173 The D.C.
+District Court denied the claim, finding that the tribe had waited too long to bring it.174 The court additionally found that Lyng applied, and the tribes could not use RFRA to protect holy land.175 The plaintiff's appeal was dismissed by the circuit court in 2017.176